How to build

 The borough holds the brand.
 Quarterly listening loops keep it honest.

-The success metric wasn't whether people liked the logo.
-It was whether partners used it.
+The success metric isn't whether people like the logo.
+It is whether the people and partners use it.

 B&D Moves poster, Becontree Leisure Centre